aryaghan-mutum/programming_commands/emacs/README.md

 - The `~/.emacs` file contains all the Elisp statements.
 - The `~/.emacs.d` diretory contains all the packages(lisp cmds) for Emacs.
-- One can load a package with `require expression`
+- One can load a package with `require 'expression'`

 ##### 1. Open a file with emacs
 - `emacs myfile`